Steeping Your Eliquid

 “It’s ready when it’s ready... and part of that recipe includes a fair amount of patience.”

-To steep or not to steep that’s the question… but that phrase from Jack Daniels, home of Old No 7 Brand, pretty much sums it up.
+To steep or not to steep, that is the question… but that phrase from Jack Daniels, home of Old No 7 Brand, pretty much sums it up.
 E juice steeping is the process of allowing the different components of your eliquid the time to blend together for a better, more balanced and flavoursome e liquid.
 It's a key part in making your own DIY e juice too.

 Should You Be Steeping E Liquid?

-But ultimately the taste achived from steeping e liquid is down to your personal preference and your palate.
+But ultimately the taste achieved from steeping e liquid is down to your personal preference and your palate.
 When you use your e cigarette you might not notice any difference at all, or you might find steeping for weeks has a huge effect on the flavour.
-But as a general rule most complex blends are regarded as tasting better for steeping.
+But as a general rule, most complex blends are regarded as tasting better for steeping.